Last updated June 18, 2026

 https://myazureobjectstorage.blob.core.windows.net/postgres-for-migration/data-for-migration.sql?sv=2022-11-02&ss=b&srt=o&sp=r&se=2024-10-02T01:23:25Z&st=2024-10-01T17:23:25Z&spr=https&sig=mPrWUfttKrIOP5lkUQh8kd8PY7ZhXbL3WCqj5YbhpjU%3D

-Restore on Heroku
+Restore Backup on Heroku

-Now that you have the presigned URL, use the Heroku pg:backups:restore
+Now that you have the presigned URL, use the Heroku pg:backups:restore command to restore your backup into your new Heroku Postgres database.

-$ heroku pg:backups:restore 'AZURE-SIGNED-URL-IN-QUOTES' \
+$ heroku pg:backups:restore 'AZURE-SIGNED-URL-IN-QUOTES' postgresql-clear-97314 \

 --app psql-migration-from-azure \